spacemonkeydelivers/riscv_security_contest_project/README.md

 This repository contains:

-1. HDL design (verilog) of an  **rv32imc-compliant** RISC-V core integrated in a custom SOC.
+1. HDL design (verilog) of a **rv32imc-compliant** RISC-V core integrated in into a custom SOC.
 The soc is called "beehive-riscv!".
-1. Our design introduces new extension to support **HW memory tagging**.
+1. Our design introduces a new extension to support **HW memory tagging**.
 The design of an extension is documented [here](doc/arch/memtag.md).
 1. To enhance the security even further, our soc provides HW generator of pseudo-random numbers (LFSR-based).
 SW routines may want to use this register